zahnsteine/cockphisher/README.md

 $ git clone https://github.com/htr-tech/zphisher.git
 ```

-- Change to cloned directory and run `zphisher.sh` -
+- Change to cloned directory and run `cockphisher.sh` -
 ```
-$ cd zphisher
+$ cd cockphisher
-$ bash zphisher.sh
+$ bash cockphisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `CockPhisher` is installed.